 The meeting with the other professor was totally different from the one above.
-The professor first showed her interest in the work I had done in UIUC before talking about a project to work on together.
+The professor first showed interest on the work I had done in UIUC before talking about a project to work on.
 The professor suggested me to do a seminar on what I did last year.
-However, I wasn't sure what I'll do with the professor since I didn't have a specific problem to solve yet.
+However, I wasn't sure what I'll do with the professor since I don't have a specific problem to solve yet.

 At the same time, however, I was attracted by the second option as well after the meeting.
 I imagined I'm presenting the works I had done last year in front of the professor and other PhD students.
-It somehow made excited.
+It somehow made my heart beat faster.

 My resolution: Find my own problem

 Meanwhile, I stumbled upon one of the article regarding the advice for graduate students which my advisor in UIUC sent to me.
 The title is Some Modest Advice for Graduate Students written by Stephen C. Stearns, a Professor of Ecology and Evolutionary Biology at Yale.
 Reading the following paragraph, I was finally able to decide who should I work with.

 ... if someone hands you a problem, you won’t feel that it is yours, you won’t have that possessiveness that makes you want to work on it, defend it, fight for it, and make it come out beautifully ...

 Though I've done some research so far, the problems to solve were already decided by my advisors as they already have problems they want to solve and I thought that I would learn enough from just solving specific sub-problems to achieve the overarching goal of the projects.
 Indeed I've gained a lot of valuable knowledge and skills for doing research but haven't thought the projects are really my own work.